smohith/cp4i-install/README.md

 ### Install the CP4I Operators
 You can install all of the CP4I operators at once by using the Cloud Pak for Integration operator, or install a subset of operators by selecting and installing only the operators you want to use on your cluster.
 When installing an operator, OLM will automatically install any required dependencies.

-5. If you are not within the `OperatorHub` menu of the OpenShift console follow the instructions in Step 3 above and select the `IBM Cloud Pak for Integration` tile.
+1. If you are not within the `OperatorHub` menu of the OpenShift console follow the instructions in Step 3 from the previous section and select the `IBM Cloud Pak for Integration` tile.

    ![cp4i-operator-tile.png](images/cp4i-operator-tile.png)

-6. Read the description of the CP4I operator and click `Install`.
+2. Read the description of the CP4I operator and click `Install`.

    ![cp4i-operator.png](images/cp4i-operator.png)

-7. Accept all the defaults to install the operator at the cluster level.
+3. Accept all the defaults to install the operator at the cluster level.
 Click `Subscribe`.

    ![cp4i-operator-subscribe.png](images/cp4i-operator-subscribe.png)